neo-technology/neo4j-google-k8s-marketplace/user-guide/USER-GUIDE.md

 * **memoryLimit**: Memory limit per pod
 * **volumeSize**:  Disk allocation to core nodes, for example “2Gi”

+### Hardware Allocation

+In order to ensure that Neo4j is deployable on basic/default GKE clusters, the default values for hardware requests have been made fairly low, and can be found in [schema.yaml](../schema.yaml).
+The initial request is a fraction of a CPU per node, with 512MB of memory.
+By default, the CPU upper limit is 8, and memory limit 512GB, which can be adjusted.

+Sizing databases is ultimately something that should be done with the workload in mind.
+Consult Neo4j's [Performance Tuning Documentation](https://neo4j.com/developer/guide-performance-tuning/) for more information.
+In general, heap size and page cache sizing are the most important places to start when tuning performance.

 ### Cluster Formation

 Immediately after deploying Neo4j on GKE, as the pods are created the cluster begins to form.
 This may take up to 5 minutes, depending on a number of factors including how long it takes pods to get scheduled, and how many resources are associated with the pods.
 While the cluster is forming, the Neo4j REST API and Bolt endpoints may not be available.
 After a few minutes, bolt endpoints